 Flu / Flu Shot FAQs

-There are three types of influenza: influenza A, influenza B, and influenza C. Type A flu virus is constantly changing and is generally responsible for the large flu epidemics.
+There are three types of influenza: influenza A, influenza B, and influenza C. Most colds and sinus infections that we treat are from non-flu viruses.
+Having a sinus infection by Flu virus is dangerous.
+Type A flu virus is constantly changing and is generally responsible for the large flu epidemics.
 Different strains of the flu virus mutate over time and replace the older strains of the virus.
 This is why it’s important to get a flu shot each year to ensure that your body develops immunity to the most recent strains of the virus.
 However, there are a number of different strains of the flu virus that may be prevalent at any given time.

 A lot of conditions can mimic the flu.
 You will need to be seen by Statcare’s emergency care professionals and get evaluated to find out if you have influenza or something else.
 Common influenza (flu) symptoms include headache (head cold), sore throat, fever, chills, and muscle aches.

 Everyone should consider getting the flu shot if they meet the Centers for Disease Control and Prevention (CDC) guidelines.
 The flu can be a deadly disease!
 Visit our Facebook page to read about this and other interesting medical information.

 If you got the flu vaccine, you are less likely to get the flu and even if you get influenza, chances are that it will be a mild illness.
 At Statcare, however, we do see cases of full-blown influenza in patients who got the flu vaccine.
 It often depends upon what kind of vaccine you got.

 At Statcare, our emergency care professionals only use a “combination” season flu shot for adults; this provides immunity against a number of strains of the flu virus.
 Each year the Centers for Disease Control and Prevention (CDC) identifies strains of the flu virus that are most prevalent at the time, and combination flu shot protects against all of them.